raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-Similarly, after a Discovery Relay client has subscribed to receive inbound mDNS (multicast DNS, {{?RFC6762}}) traffic from a Discovery Relay, the subsequent stream of received packets is then sent using unacknowledged messages, and this is appropriate because the client initiated the message stream by virtue of its Discovery Relay link subscription, thereby indicating its support of Discovery Relay, and its desire to receive inbound mDNS
+Similarly, after a Discovery Relay client has subscribed to receive inbound mDNS (multicast DNS, {{?RFC6762}}) traffic from a Discovery Relay, the subsequent stream of received packets is then sent using unidirectional messages, and this is appropriate because the client initiated the message stream by virtue of its Discovery Relay link subscription, thereby indicating its support of Discovery Relay, and its desire to receive inbound mDNS